suyashagarwal138/grasp_utils/README.md

 The executor node also implements IK checking - the highest quality grasp that passes the check is the one that gets executed.

-Edit from the k1 branch
+Changes to URDF for K1 arm are on the k1 branch.